PREMISES LIABILITY CASE- ROUTT COUNTY

 Confidential Post-Trial Settlement

-After a multi-week trial, Blake Brunkenhoefer and the rest of his trial team obtained a $33,000,000 jury verdict on behalf of the wife, adult children and estate of an elderly man who was killed when the front, left tire on a loaded concrete truck failed as it was traveling at highway speed on a Texas state highway.
+After a multi-week trial, Blake Brunkenhoefer and the rest of his trial team in Denver dedicated to wrongful death lawsuits, obtained a $33,000,000 jury verdict on behalf of the wife, adult children and estate of an elderly man who was killed when the front, left tire on a loaded concrete truck failed as it was traveling at highway speed on a Texas state highway.
 The tire failed when its tread peeled off the body of the tire (“carcass”).
 The sudden failure of the tire caused the truck to veer into our client’s traffic lane.
 When the truck driver tried to steer back into his lane, the truck rolled over onto its side and began to slide down the road.
 Our deceased client tried to steer away from the truck as it slid toward him, but he could not avoid the impact and he sustained massive and, ultimately, fatal injuries when the truck struck his vehicle.
 Our clients alleged that the tire failed due to the fact that, when the tire was manufactured, moisture in the tire and/or the use of overaged rubber prevented the layers of the tire from properly bonding to one another, and the belts were not properly placed in the tire.
 Our clients also alleged that the truck driver failed to properly inspect and control the concrete truck, and that the trucking company failed to properly inspect and maintain its vehicle.
 With the help of former factory workers to describe the tire plant conditions, and expert witnesses to explain how the tire plant conditions caused or contributed to the defects seen in the tire, we were able to achieve this large jury verdict against both the tire manufacturer and the trucking company.

 Trucking Crash / Road Construction Negligence